faraday-techno/auto-booker/docs/README.md

 3. Contact Us

-_If you have any questions or concerns about this Privacy Policy, please contact us by e-mail at bravetechpro@gmail.com._
+_If you have any questions or concerns about this Privacy Policy, please contact us by e-mail at bravetechpro@gmail.com.
+Don't forget to include order number in your emails for faster processing._

 # Reported issues